-Investments in subsidiaries, associates and joint venture entities a) Identification of reportable segments
+Investments in subsidiaries, associates and joint venture entities

 Investments in subsidiaries, associates and joint venture entities are accounted for at cost in the financial statements of Salmat Limited.
 Dividends received from associates are recognised in the parent entity's profit or loss when its right to receive the dividend is established.